 Lake Eyasi

-Lake Eyasi is a seasonal shallow endorheic salt lake on the floor of the Great Rift Valley at the base of the Serengeti Plateau, just south of the Serengeti National Park and immediately southwest of the Ngorongoro Crater in the Crater Highlands of Tanzania.
+Lake Eyasi is a seasonal, shallow, endorheic salt lake on the floor of the Great Rift Valley at the base of the Serengeti Plateau, just south of Serengeti National Park and immediately southwest of the Ngorongoro Crater in the Crater Highlands of Tanzania.

-The lake is elongated, orientated southwest to northeast, and lies in the Eyasi-Wembere branch of the Great Rift Valley is approximately 95 miles (155 km) southwest of Arusha.
+The lake is elongated, oriented southwest to northeast, and lies in the Eyasi-Wembere branch of the Great Rift Valley, approximately 95 miles (155 km) southwest of Arusha.

-At an elevation of about 3,400 feet (1,040 m), the lake covers an area of about 400 square miles (1,050 square km) and occupies the bottom of a bowllike depression in a region of volcanic activity.
+At an elevation of about 3,400 feet (1,040 m), the lake covers an area of about 400 square miles (1,050 square km).
+It occupies the bottom of a bowl-like depression in a region of volcanic activity.

 The lake has no outlet; its main inlet is the Sibiti River in the southwest.
 The lake drains an area of about 25,300 square miles (65,500 square km).